 Prescription drugs taken orally, such as acyclovir, famciclovir, or valacyclovir have been developed to effectively treat herpes infections.
 These medications can be used to alleviate the symptoms of an outbreak and shorten its course or to suppress recurrences, reduce the number outbreaks and prevent spreading the disease.
 This type of treatment is not curative and can get expensive, especially if it is used daily to suppress outbreaks.

-What therapies does Dr. Weil recommend for herpes?
+What therapies and home remedies for herpes does Dr. Weil recommend?

-Also a simple treatment for oral herpes when you have it is to put a drop of ether (diethyl ether) on any active lesions.
+- Also a simple oral herpes treatment for oral herpes when you have it is to put a drop of ether (diethyl ether) on any active lesions.
 This promotes crusting and speeds healing.
 Pharmacists will sell you small quantities of ether for this purpose